metrixmedia/DrunkCatBot/README.md

 * Misc Commands (clear, help, invite, ping, support)
 * And Debug Commands if Admin of bot (require being owner of the bot)

+## Update v11.2021 : We no longer maintain Repl.it version (not very powerful to the bot needs), but it still can be compatible with few adjustments.

-## This Code is made for Repl.it Use, there is no REQUIREMENTS.TXT
+## This Code is made to work with Poetry Package Manager, there is no REQUIREMENTS.TXT (but still can be generated thanks to Poetry's utilities)
-But you can use Poetry Package and Dependency Manager (https://python-poetry.org/)
+Poetry Package and Dependency Manager : (https://python-poetry.org/)